Scripts ending in

 minutes.
 If you would like changes to take effect immediately, type

 PHP versions from the command-line and scheduled tasks

 Composer is a popular library dependency manager for PHP.
-Once you declare what packages your project needs, it can help you get them installed and keep them up to date.
-You can check out composer and see what packages are available at Packagist.
+Once you declare what packages your project needs, Composer can install them and keep them up to date.
+You can see what packages are available at Packagist.